kferris10/Ch2-One-Way-Anova-p2/index.md

 10)  Draw a Residuals vs Fitted values plot which shows that the Equal Variance assumption is met

-11)  Draw a Normal Q-q plot which shows that the Normality assumption is violated.
+11)  Draw a Normal Q-Q plot which shows that the Normality assumption is violated.

-12)  Draw a Normal Q-q plot which shows that the Normality assumption is met.
+12)  Draw a Normal Q-Q plot which shows that the Normality assumption is met.